I'm Not Lisa: Content

+Critical reception

+In 2024, Rolling Stone ranked the song at #140 on its 200 Greatest Country Songs of All Time ranking.

 Chart performance

 "I'm Not Lisa" was released on Capitol Records on January 16, 1975, making its debut on the country chart February 15, 1975.
-The song became Colter's commercial breakthrough as a solo artist, peaking at number 1 on the Billboard Hot Country Songs chart.
-It also was a major crossover Pop hit, peaking at #4 on the Billboard Hot 100 and subsequently ranking as the 40th most popular song on Billboard's Year-End chart for 1975.
-In addition, the song also reached #16 on the Hot Adult Contemporary Tracks chart, and was released on Colter's debut Capitol album, I'm Jessi Colter.
-The song earned Colter a Grammy award nomination in the category of Best Female Country Vocal Performance and a Country Music Association Awards nomination.
+The song became Colter's commercial breakthrough as a solo artist, peaking at number 1 on the Billboard Hot Country Songs chart. however failing to have broader mainstream appeal, only peaking at number 4 on Billboard's Hot 100, falling short of the success it had on the Country charts.
+The song was subsequently ranked number 41 on its Year-End Hot 100 singles of 1975.
+In addition, the song also reached number 16 on the Hot Adult Contemporary Tracks chart, and was released on Colter's debut Capitol album, I'm Jessi Colter.
+The song earned Colter a Grammy Award nomination in the category of Best Female Country Vocal Performance and a Country Music Association Awards nomination.

 "I'm Not Lisa" became Colter's signature tune and her only number 1 single.